 School and community leaders firmly believe that the number remaining in school will significantly increase with a more accessible high school for these communities.

 Communities worked with the Ministry of Education and Vocational Training to create the plan for a high school to serve Moya and Mayoka, and the results are now tangible.

-Phase 1 of the Tara Getty Secondary School was opened 11 January 2021, and comprises four classrooms for Grade 9 (first level, lower secondary school) learners, a teacher’s office, 12 ablutions and accommodation for four teaching staff (who have come from outside this area).
+In spite of COVID-19 restrictions, building work continued on Phase 1 of Tara Getty Secondary School, and the school was officially opened on 11 January 2021.
+This first phase comprises four classrooms for Grade 9 (first level, lower secondary school) learners, a teacher’s office, 12 ablutions and accommodation for four teaching staff (who have come from outside this area).

 I’m glad to be the principal of this beautifully built school, and look forward to performing my duties to the best of my ability.

-Severa Michael Mtuli, Principal of Tara Getty Secondary School
+Severa Michael Mtuli, First Principal of Tara Getty Secondary School

 As with all projects supported by Africa Foundation, this initiative is managed as a partnership between the communities, relevant government stakeholders and the Foundation – each having very specific roles and responsibilities.

 In this instance, the Tanzanian Government will supply teaching staff and ongoing resources to the school, while the communities have provided the land on which the school has been built in addition to funding 100 desks and chairs which were produced locally.